 More traffic is not necessarily better if it doesn’t result in more sales for your car dealership.

-I have put together six tips to help you gather more leads and turn visitors into real car buyers.
+Here are six tips to help you gather more leads and turn visitors into real car buyers.

 Navigation may not be the most glamorous feature of the website design for the dealership, but it is the most important aspect.
 Better yet, navigation on your dealership website can be optimized to deliver a better experience and performance across the website.
 Here's how one of the best steps you can take when it comes to improving your site functionality is to ensure consistent navigation.
 Consistency itself is a pretty big term, it can stretch to fit almost all of your dealer experience.
 But there are two essential elements in terms of consistency and navigation: